ezEngine/docs-src/pages/docs/ai/AiPlugin/navmesh-path-test-component.md

 This component is for testing the [runtime navmesh](runtime-navmesh.md).

-Place an object with this component in you scene, then specify another object as the `PathEnd`.
+Place an object with this component in your scene, then specify another object as the `PathEnd`.
 Make sure you have a [navmesh config](runtime-navmesh.md#navmesh-types) and a [path search config](runtime-navmesh.md#path-search-types) set up and chosen for this component to use.

 Path searches are only possible while [simulating a scene](../../editor/run-scene.md), so press the *play* button to test it.